wandersick/englishize-cmd/#Readme.txt

      Does not elevate over network mapped drives however.

   .
 Windows Vista or above only (Windows Vista/7/8/8.1, Server 2008/2012[R2])

+  .
+Portable by default.
+Optional installer enables 'englishize' and 'restore'
+     commands globally (in Command Prompt and Run prompt.
+For PowerShell, the commands would be 'englishize.bat' and 'restore.bat')

      [ Instructions ]